phoenix-language/phoenix/README.md

 All the commands for Trex can be found in the [run.json](./run.json) file.
 Eg: `trex run <command>`

 _more information coming as more of the lang is development._

+# Contributing

+Join the discord for more information: https://discord.gg/U4FmBUHzEP